dyhes/zulip/docs/production/upload-backends.md

 ## S3 backend configuration

-Here, we document the process for configuring Zulip's S3 file upload backend.
+Here, we document the process for configuring Aloha's S3 file upload backend.
 To enable this backend, you need to do the following:

-1. In the AWS management console, create a new IAM account (aka API user) for your Zulip server, and two buckets in S3, one for uploaded files included in messages, and another for user avatars.
+1. In the AWS management console, create a new IAM account (aka API user) for your Aloha server, and two buckets in S3, one for uploaded files included in messages, and another for user avatars.
 You need two buckets because the "user avatars" bucket is generally configured as world-readable, whereas the "uploaded files" one is not.

 1. Set `s3_key` and `s3_secret_key` in /etc/zulip/zulip-secrets.conf
    to be the S3 access and secret keys for the IAM account.
-   Alternately, if your Zulip server runs on an EC2 instance, set the IAM role for the EC2 instance to the role.
+   Alternately, if your Aloha server runs on an EC2 instance, set the IAM role for the EC2 instance to the role.

 1. Set the `S3_AUTH_UPLOADS_BUCKET` and `S3_AVATAR_BUCKET` settings in